cb22/macbook12-spi-driver/README.md

-Very simple, work in progress polled input driver for the SPI keyboard / trackpad found on 12" MacBooks.
+Very simple, work in progress input driver for the SPI keyboard / trackpad found on 12" MacBooks.

 Using it:
 ---------